-Quogue is a tiny coastal village (i.e. on the ocean, a bay, or inlet) located in the state of New York.
-With a population of 976 people and just one neighborhood, Quogue is the 736th largest community in New York.
+Quogue is a very small coastal village (i.e. on the ocean, a bay, or inlet) located in the state of New York.
+With a population of 1,687 people and just one neighborhood, Quogue is the 652nd largest community in New York.

 Quogue home prices are not only among the most expensive in New York, but Quogue real estate also consistently ranks among the most expensive in America.

-Quogue is a decidedly white-collar village, with fully 90.86% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Quogue is a village of sales and office workers, managers and professionals.
-There are especially a lot of people living in Quogue who work in sales jobs (20.57%), office and administrative support (18.57%) and management occupations (18.29%).
+Quogue is a decidedly white-collar village, with fully 86.29% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Quogue is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Quogue who work in sales jobs (16.50%), teaching (14.21%), and management occupations (9.64%).

-A relatively large number of people in Quogue telecommute to their jobs.
-Overall, about 9.01% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 21.07% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Quogue is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the village’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.